enenra/ersa/README.md

 # Extendable Research System Addon
 An addon to Equinox' Extendable Research System: https://github.com/Equinox-/ResearchCore

+This mod is available on the Steam Workshop: [COMING SOON]

 ## Features
 ### Items
 * Adds a Research Lab block to the game.